 St Julien

-Crunchy Boulder is no longer under-the-radar, but St Julien was a true pioneer when it opened its doors in 2005.
-Its debut is significant: The 201-room property was the first high-end hotel and spa to open in downtown Boulder in nearly 100 years.
+Boulder is no longer under-the-radar, but St. Julien was a true pioneer when it opened its doors in 2005.
+Its debut was significant: The 201-room property was the first high-end hotel and spa to open in downtown Boulder in nearly 100 years.

 Fully stocked minibar